CliMA/OrthogonalSphericalShellGrids.jl/docs/src/index.md

 Documentation for OrthogonalSphericalShellGrids that includes tools for generating spherical shell grids for ocean simulations with Oceananigans.

+OrthogonalSphericalShellGrids is developed by the [Climate Modeling Alliance](https://clima.caltech.edu).

 ## Quick install

 OrthogonalSphericalShellGrids is a [registered Julia package](https://julialang.org/packages/).
 So to install it,